survivejs/webpack-book/manuscript/02_webpack_compared.md

     rm -rf build
 ```

 With Make, you model your tasks using Make-specific syntax and terminal commands.
-This allows it to integrate easily with Webpack.
+This allows it to integrate easily with webpack.

 ## Grunt